 Examine your life and think about how many times you have taken your life and put it in your own hands.
-You did what you wanted to do, when you wanted to do it and felt you didn’t need to answer to anyone.
-Now remember how those things in your life worked out.
-Why did they fall apart?
-You tried to do life without God and your ways weren’t established.
+You did what you wanted, when you wanted to, and felt you didn’t need to answer to anyone.
+Now also remember how those things worked out… probably not well, especially spiritually speaking.
 Someone might respond, “I’ve done good without God in my life, I’m a self-made man.”
-However, when you look at their spiritual condition, they’re a “self-made mess!”
+However, when you look into the spiritual condition of such a person they may be “self-made,” but they’re a “self-made mess!”

-Just because someone can succeed at building a business, a family or a big bank account without being a disciple doesn’t mean they’re a success in God’s eyes.
-The Bible says that people like that are actually fools because all their riches and success will disappear like a vapor of smoke when they die (James 4:14).
-True lasting success comes only from God.
+Just because someone thinks they can succeed at building a business, a career, or a bank account without honoring God doesn’t mean they’re a success.
+The Bible says that people like that are actually fools because all their riches and success will disappear like a vapor of smoke when they die, James 4:14!

-King Solomon is teaching us in today’s proverb to always commit our ways to the Lord to have our plans succeed.
-The first major plan we need to commit to the Lord is our plan “life after death.”
-Then we should give to God our plans for marriage and family.
-Lastly, everything else in our lives, our jobs, finances, hobbies, etc.; should all go into His hands so they might be established and counted as our rewards in eternity.
+As a result, King Solomon is teaching us in the above proverb to always commit our ways to the Lord to have our plans succeed.
+And the first major plan we need to commit to the Lord is our “plan after death.”
+Then we should commit our plans for marriage and family to God.
+And lastly, our jobs and careers should go into His hands.

 - Think of three things in your life you should commit to the Lord.